osquery/osquery/docs/wiki/installation/cli-flags.md

 Memory: default 200M, restrictive 100M
 CPU: default 10% (for 12 seconds), restrictive 5% (for 6 seconds)

-The normal level allows for 10 restarts if the limits are violated.
-The restrictive allows for only 4, then the service will be disabled.
-For both there is a linear backoff of 5 seconds, doubling each retry.

 It is better to set the level to disabled (`-1`) rather than disabling the watchdog outright, as the worker/watcher concept is used for extensions auto-loading too.

 The watchdog "profiles" can be overridden for Memory and CPU Utilization.

 `--watchdog_memory_limit=0`

 If this value is >0 then the watchdog level (`--watchdog_level`) for maximum memory is overridden.
-Use this if you would like to allow the `osqueryd` process to allocate more than 200M, but somewhere less than 1G.
+Use this if you would like to allow the `osqueryd` process to allocate more than 200M, but somewhere less than 10G.
 This memory limit is expressed as a value representing MB.

 `--watchdog_utilization_limit=0`